lightning/bolts/04-onion-routing.md

 When forwarding HTLCs, nodes MUST construct the outgoing HTLC as specified within `per_hop` above; otherwise, deviation from the specified HTLC parameters may lead to extraneous routing failure.

+# Accepting and Forwarding a Payment

+Once a node has decoded the payload it either accepts the payment locally, or forwards it to the peer indicated as the next hop in the payload.

 ## Non-strict Forwarding